israellev/fullstack-los-angeles/react/react-lessons.md

   In the TodoList we now can show hello world by doing:
   {props.children}

-- combine hook with context for global-hook
+- combine context with hook for 'global-hook'

-- npm react-query

 - project plan: cv creator
   login with google